-Concluding his two-part series, Major DAVID WOODBURY says for George Walker and his family, a firm belief in God's grace was to be their safeguard as the clouds of war began to gather eorge Walker's return with his family to China in 1936 was a courageous decision.
-The region was highly unstable and skirmishes between China and Japan had commenced in 1931.
-On 7 July 1937, full-scale war erupted and during 1938 it was decided that the Walker's eldest son, Wilbur, should return to Australia.
+Concluding his two-part series, Major DAVID WOODBURY says for George Walker and his family, a firm belief in God's grace was to be their safeguard as the clouds of war began to gather

-Japanese, the Chinese forces cut the dikes on the old channel of the Yellow River, releasing a huge flow of water which flooded the countryside around Tientsin.
+To hamper the invading Japanese, the Chinese forces cut the dikes on the old channel of the Yellow River, releasing a huge flow of water which flooded the countryside around Tientsin.
 Floodwaters crept into lower-lying areas of the city and Salvation Army officers, under George Walker's command, were active in rescue work in the districts of Shengfung and Su Ch'iao, providing accommodation for 25,000 refugees.